Watson & Associates, LLC Government Contract Attorneys

 There is no format for a protest.
 If submitting a size protest, one must identify the business and its operators and provide additional information to supplement the claim.
 In addition, a protest should be filed as soon as possible and include the procurement and specific facts that relate to the size of the business.

-Size Determination
+SBA Size Determination Lawyers

 The appropriate area office makes the initial size determination after a size protest.
 They are given a very tight time constraint (usually within 10 days of receiving a protest).